CatInfo/KTuner/README.md

 # CONFIGURATION

-​    On the Windows platform, you can directly run the KTuner.exe file to use KTuner.
+​    No configuration required.
+You can directly run the KTuner.exe file to use KTuner.
 For more detailed instructions, please refer to the KTuner User Manual.

 # COMPATIBILITY